pop-os/docs/src/customize-pop/customize-pop.md

 ## Accessing System Settings

-The `Settings` application can be accessed from several locations.
+The `Settings` application is accessed from several locations.

 Press the `SUPER` key and type “settings” to launch the `Settings` application.